-Closing mental-illness gap in VietnamJanuary 29th, 2014 in Psychology & Psychiatry /
+Closing mental-illness gap in VietnamJanuary 29, 2014 by Dixon Tam in Medicine & Health / Psychology & Psychiatry

 A Simon Fraser University researcher is going to Vietnam to study how to address the shortage of accessible and adequate services for people with mental disorders like depression and anxiety.